Dan Goldstick: Academic biography

 He is the author of Reason, Truth, and Reality, a "defense of pre-Kantian rationalism".
 The book asks what sort of world do we inhabit? and what moral obligations do we have?
 According to reviewer Peter Tramel, his effort culminates in arguments for universal impermanence, continuous deterministic causality, and utilitarianism.
 Others claim that, "at its core, this book is addressing the Marxian concern with relating theory to practice."

+In 2024, the University of Toronto's Department of Philosophy held an event to spotlight Goldstick's philosophical work and contributions to pedagogy.
+Presenters engaged with Goldstick's treatment of epistemology, ethics, and political philosophy.

 Activism

 Goldstick came from a progressive Jewish family.
 His mother was a lawyer and anti-war activist and friends with politicians like J. S. Woodsworth and Tim Buck.
 According to Hewitt (2002), Goldstick has been the subject of illicit Royal Canadian Mounted Police (RCMP) surveillance since the age of 15.

 As a high school student, Goldstick was a member of the National Federation of Labor Youth.
 He became politically involved in student movement politics at the University of Toronto while an undergraduate there in the 1950s.
-Later, he campaigned with a young Tariq Ali at Oxford against the Vietnam war.
+Later, he campaigned with a young Tariq Ali at Oxford against the Vietnam War.
 Since returning to Canada he has worked on many direct action campaigns including students issues like tuition reduction and elimination; against sexism, homophobia and racism such as the Dr Chun case; international solidarity with the ANC, Black Panthers, Angela Davis, and FMLN; as well as electoral politics on the municipal, provincial and federal level.
 For many years he was involved in the University of Toronto Marxist Institute.
 Goldstick is currently a member of the Council of Canadians and is active in peace, anti-war, and Palestinian solidarity movements.
 He is a member of Not In Our Name, an anti-Zionist group and has participated each week since the mid 2000s in a picket of Chapters Indigo bookstore on Bay Street.
 He is a supporter of the Canadian Peace Alliance and presented on "Sovereignty and Global Peace" at the 2010 Canadian Peace Research Association.